Get to Know Alisha

-Alisha Thomas Searcy is a transformational education leader, fierce advocate for children and is not afraid to defy the odds.
+Alisha Thomas Searcy is a transformational education leader, champion for students, educators and parents, and is not afraid to defy the odds.
 In fact, exceeding expectations remains a constant that has etched her legacy and defined her career as a leader.

 At the age of 23, Searcy made history as the first African American to serve in the Georgia House of Representatives, representing residents of Cobb County —the third largest county in metro Atlanta — years later, Searcy’s righteous leadership continues to have a longstanding footprint in the region and Georgia state history.

 Searcy, elected to six terms in the Georgia House of Representatives, served on the Education, Appropriations and Health & Human Services committees.
 She coauthored the state’s Teacher and Leader Evaluation System, and authored the state intra-district transfer law, allowing parents to choose the best public school within their district for their students, regardless of zip code.
 Additionally, she coauthored the state’s constitutional amendment that created the State Charter Schools Commission; and was appointed by former U.S. Secretary of Education Arne Duncan, to a bipartisan working group on K-12 education.